Salvia is a large, diverse genus of the Lamiaceae (formerly Labiatae) family.

 The short version – Salvias are perennials and biennials.

-Shrubs from dainty to the tall, leggy types, vary wildly in type, form, and shape.
-Salvia plants are upstanding, very easy to grow plants making such a sight to see in landscapes.
+Shrubs, from dainty to tall, leggy types, vary wildly in type, form, and shape.
+Salvia plants are upstanding, very easy to grow plants making them such a sight to see in landscapes.

 The more popular Salvia varieties, Salvia leucantha, and Salvia splendens are native to the Mediterranean, California, and Mexico.

 They generally thrive in dry and humid climates.
 In the garden, they lend a touch of vibrant hue come autumn and summer.

-Sage or Salvia brings a vertical accent with eye-catching flowers, along with fragrant aromatic foliage to the outdoor garden landscape.
+Sage or Salvia brings a vertical accent with eye-catching flowers and fragrant aromatic foliage to the outdoor garden landscape.

-Let’s look at what growing conditions the Salvia needs to “show-off” all their beauty.
+Let’s look at what growing conditions Salvia needs to “show off” all their beauty.

 Lighting: How Much Sun Does The Salvia Need?

 Generally, perennial Salvias love the full sun (8-10 hours of direct sun) and can also do well with partial shade.

-The best growing location receives morning sun and afternoon shade.
-However, different Salvia species require slightly different care.
+The best-growing location receives morning sun and afternoon shade.
+However, different Salvia species require slightly different light requirements.

 They may also resist cold weather and the occasional frost.

 What Is The Best Soil And Fertilizer For Growing Salvia?

-Salvias do well in any good garden soil, and they are drought-resistant to an amazing degree.
+Salvias do well in any good garden soil and are drought-resistant to an amazing degree.